Powers of Attorney

 Do you want to ensure that your family are protected if you become mentally incapacitated?
 If so, Legal Tips recommends making a Lasting Power of Attorney (LPA).

-It’s important to note that once you are considered to be lacking mental capacity, you cannot make an LPA.
+It is important to note that once you are considered to be lacking mental capacity, you cannot make an LPA.
 This means that family or friends will not be able to make decisions for you.
-They will not be able to access your account in order to pay bills on your behalf.
-The only way your family or friends would be able to manage your affairs for you is to make an application to the Court of Protection.
-This can run into thousands of pounds and be very time consuming.
-It can also be very stressful for your family and it is best avoided by making a Lasting Power of Attorney.
+They will not be able to access your account in order to pay bills on your behalf and they will have the authority to abide by your wishes in regard to life sustaining treatment.
+If you haven’t registered an LPA, The only way your family or friends would be able to manage your affairs for you is to make an application to the Court of Protection.
+This can be lengthy and expensive.
+It can also be very stressful for your family and it is best avoided by making a Lasting Power of Attorney

 There are two types of Lasting Powers of Attorney:-